 Today I’m happy to have a guest poster!
-This is a guest post by Samantha, a freelance writer and health expert.
+This is a guest post by Samantha, a freelance writer, and health expert.
 She also loves reading and blogging.

-The new thing in the world of eye health is eye surgery that can restore your vision to a perfect 20/20.
-For individuals who have worn glasses for decades, this can seem like news from heaven.
+The new thing in the world of eye health is eye surgery for Astigmatism, Myopia and more that can restore your vision to a perfect 20/20.
+But, can LASIK fix astigmatism or other eye problems?For individuals who have worn glasses for decades, this is lifesaving news from heaven.
 But before you jump onto the eye surgery bandwagon, it is important to consider all aspects of the issue.
 Although there are many benefits, there are still some risks that are important to consider before you take the leap.

 Take a look at these pros and cons before you make your final decision:

 Eye surgery pros

 Obviously, the biggest benefit of eye surgery is a clear vision.
 The thought of using your own two eyes to see anything around you is phenomenal and can only be understood by those who struggle with this problem.
 If you have suffered from poor vision for most of your life, it is like suddenly switching on the light and seeing things for the first time in a different way.

 Apart from a clear vision, one of the reasons for having done a corrective eye surgery is the fact that you will never have to wear glasses or contact lenses again.
 If you hate having to hunt for glasses, switch on to contacts, or pay money for clear vision, it is an amazing feeling to know you will never have to go through all that trouble again.

 Dream your career:

 Eye surgery can also have an effect on your quality of life.
 If your poor vision has always been a hindrance in pursuing your passion, eye surgery will completely remove those limitations.
 You can dream about any career you like and do anything you want, be it becoming a pilot or join the military or become a sportsman.